sybrew/the-seo-framework/readme.txt

 TODO run all deprecation methods one last time
 	We should be able to loop over them quite easily.

+TODO make the Hook class functional, and add it to bootstrap?

+TODO for get_largest_image_src, should we try to maintain the ratio?

+TODO add "try it in playground" button/link at the top of the readme.

 **Detailed log**